ziqiaow/PGS-TRI-Analysis/4_TWAS_MWAS/readme.txt

 #readme

 #step 1:
-Download data from the phewas website https://www.omicspred.org/
+Download data from the OMICSPRED website https://www.omicspred.org/

 #step 2: (can skip if we are only using the SNP names)